-• that the examination be adjourned
+• That the examination be adjourned.

 This result should not be confused with failure (see Failure below).
-Examples of reasons to adjourn the examination include but are not limited to: further research or experimentation is required; the thesis is acceptable but the student has failed the oral defense; the external examiner casts the lone dissenting vote.
-In the case of an adjourned examination the candidate shall not be passed and no member shall sign the documents listed in 5.6.3.
+Examples of reasons to adjourn the examination include but are not limited to: further research or experimentation is required; the thesis is acceptable but the student has failed the oral defence;

+the external examiner casts the lone dissenting vote.
+In the case of an adjourned examination the candidate shall not be passed and no member shall sign the approval pages.